cdabnor/github-events-explorer/README.md

 * MongoDB: Performs queries on MongoDB to fetch results for the incoming requests
 * Redis: Uses Redis as a cache to store/fetch results for queries before reverting to querying MongoDB

+Nodemon is also being used to run the NodeJS instance, this has been used so that files are watched during development and NodeJS is then reloaded when files are changed.

 ### Nginx
 Nginx is being used as a reverse-proxy, this allows requests to localhost:80 to be redirected to the underlying NodeJS service running inside Docker.